mattbelland/amgit/en/04-git-server/01-chapter4.markdown

      1 file changed, 3 insertions(+)
      create mode 100644 delete_me.txt

-The upshot is that any changes in the remote repo have been copied into the local repo.
+The upshot is that the changes in the remote repo have been copied into the local repo.

 Before we go on, run